mdashik123456/Online-Chating-System-DIU-Chat-Space/README.md

 # Online-Chating-System-DIU-Chat-Space

-The main or home page is index.php
+The main or home page is index.php.
+The project is made with HTML, CSS, JavaScript, JQuery, Ajax and PHP with MySQL database.

 At first you have to create an account.<br>
 then loggin to your account with username and password.<br>